Garlic Parmesan Wings

 Don’t buy pre-shredded parmesan for this, as it usually isn’t as delicious as freshly grated parmesan, and sometimes the pieces are hard to chew.

-You also want to buy a higher quality parmesan, like parmigiano reggiano from Italy.
+You also want to use a high quality parmesan, like parmigiano reggiano from Italy.
 It tends to have a more salty and flavorful density to the cheese.

 Stir that all together to combine: